 - Head over to Bank/Cheque Listing tab

-- If there is a reconciliation and if it is not the final payment for the month, uncheck "Reconciliation".
+- If there is Reconciliation and if it is not the final payment for the month, uncheck "Reconciliation".
+You can also choose to uncheck "Please tick to include CPF withheld in this Bank File" instead when exporting the Bank File.

-- Remember that once the final payment is process (Eg. 2nd half of the month), you'll have to pay out the amount in the Reconciliation file.
+- Remember that once the final payment is process (Eg. 2nd half of the month), you'll have to include the amount in the Reconciliation file for your employees.

 Here are other related topics that'll help you along: